SR-05/amoglang/README.md

 Is this lang sus?

-### Mate, what is this??
+### What is this??

 This is an esolang in the theme of the game "Among Us".
-All syntax, VM and bytes are AMONG US based.
+All syntax, VM and bytes are "AMONG US" based.

-### Can i use this yet?
+### Can I use this yet?

 Nah, im starting work on this rn.
-I have upcoming exams, so i will start actual work on this by October 13th.
+I have upcoming exams, so I will start actual work on this by October 13th.
 Thanks for being patient :)

-### Notice:
+### Copyright Notice:

 I do not own nor have made among us.
 All the credit goes to the company [Innersloth](https://www.innersloth.com/) for the game.
 This is just an esolang implementation.